VFed-SSD: Towards Practical Vertical Federated Advertising: Experiments

-\textbf{\textit{The federated setting:}} We set 3 methods to validate the advance of leveraging unlabeled data and the efficiency of our pretext task MPD. \textbf{(1) VFL}: The vanilla VFL setting. \textbf{(2) VFL-ST}: We adopt a practice method usually called self-training \cite{st1,st2analyse,st3detection} to leverage federated unlabeled data, as a baseline to compare with our MPD task.
+We validate our method in two settings. \textit{The federated serving} setting assumes that a real-time federated inference system is available and \textit{the local serving} setting assumes not.
+Specifically, the active party independently deploy a local model in the local setting but collaboratively deploy the federated model with the passive party in the federated setting. \begin{itemize}[leftmargin=*] \item \textbf{\textit{The federated setting:}} We set 3 methods to validate the advance of leveraging unlabeled data and the efficiency of our pretext task MPD. \textbf{(1) VFL}: The vanilla VFL setting. \textbf{(2) VFL-SST}: We adopt a practice method usually called self-training \cite{st1,st2analyse,st3detection} to leverage federated unlabeled data, as a baseline to compare with our MPD task.
 Specifically, a federated model pre-trained on the labeled data is used to produce soft labels on the unlabeled data, then a new model is trained with these soft labels. \textbf{(3) VFL-MPD}: We train a federated model on the unlabeled data with the objective of MPD, and then finetune it on the labeled data.

-\textbf{\textit{The local setting:}} We set 4 methods to validate the effectiveness of the overall framework \short and the performance contributions of MPD and SplitKD: \textbf{(1) Baseline Local}: A simulation scenario without using federated learning where each party trains a local model.
+\item \textbf{\textit{The local setting:}} We set 4 methods to validate the effectiveness of the overall framework \short and the performance contributions of MPD and SplitKD: \textbf{(1) Baseline Local}: A simulation scenario without using federated learning where each party trains a local model.
 The ground truth label is assumed to be shared with the passive party for simulation. \textbf{(2) Local-MPD}: The training of local models is similar to ``Baseline Local'', except that: a) the local bottom model is initialized with its corresponding bottom part in a federated model pre-trained by MPD. b) The bottom part is finetuned.
 It's a simplified variant of \short to inspect the contribution of MPD. \textbf{(3) Local-SD}: The local models are acquired by splitting up a federated model trained on the labeled data.
 It's referred to inspect the contribution of SplitKD to \short. \textbf{(4) Local-SSD}: This is the complete version of our method.
-Compared to SplitKD, the federated teacher is additionally pre-trained on the unlabeled data via MPD.
+Compared to SplitKD, the federated teacher is additionally pre-trained on the unlabeled data via MPD. \end{itemize}